The complementary treatment is being used at the Royal Alexandra Children’s Hospital in Brighton.

 They can provide massage and Reiki treatment for parents with children and babies on the unit, to help provide a sense of calm during what can be a very stressful time.

-Eight-month-old Blake Mlotshwa from St Leonards is one young patient currently receiving therapy.
+Eight-month-old Blake Mlotshwa from St Leonards is one young patient currently receiving Reiki treatment.

 The Reiki therapists are working with the doctors and nurses to help keep him as comfortable as possible.